joseio/GH-Site-CodeSimilarity/index.md

 May 6th, 2020:

 Skipping CodeHunt's Sector3-Level3 because the student submissions and instructor solution don't have > 1 branch.
-I somehow missed this before, so now I'm ignoring it
+I somehow missed this before, so now I'm ignoring it.

+May 8th, 2020:

+Skipping Pex4Fun's Puzzle 83, 141, and 143 because our tool failed to cluster their submissions, for some reason.
+Ignoring them for now.